leslie-werner/stock-analysis/README.md

 ## Overview
 ### Purpose
-  In this analysis we wanted to help Steve look at datasets that coved the entire stock market for 2017 and 2018.
-Using this information, he wanted to help his parents be able to pick stocks that could be beneifical in the long run.
-Using the code we had developed throughout the module, we will be refractoring the code to and looking at the advantages and disadvantages of refactoring.
+  In this analysis we wanted to help Steve look at datasets that covered the entire stock market for 2017 and 2018.
+This information, would be used to help his parents be able to pick stocks that would be beneifical in the long run.
+Using the code we developed throughout the module, we will be refractoring the code, along with examining the advantages and disadvantages of refactoring.

 ### Results